 To understand the anatomy of lumbar radiculopathy, one must first visualize the anatomy of the lower back.

 Radiculopathy occurs when the anatomical space within these small openings (foramina) is compromised, leading to the compression of a specific nerve root.
-This most commonly happens through two primary mechanisms: mechanical and chemical.

 A disc herniation occurs when the nucleus pulposus breaks through the outer ring, physically pressing against the nerve.
 However, the anatomy is further complicated by the fact that the inner disc material is highly inflammatory.
 When it touches the nerve root, it triggers a chemical “burn,” causing the nerve to swell.
 Because the nerve is trapped within a rigid bony tunnel, this swelling further cuts off the tiny blood vessels that supply the nerve with oxygen.
 This lack of oxygen (ischemia) is the anatomical reason for the “pins and needles” and numbness often felt in the leg.

 Furthermore, the surrounding soft tissues and joints play a significant role in the anatomical narrowing of these pathways.
-The facet joints, which are the hinges located at the back of each vertebra, can develop bone spurs or “osteophytes” due to osteoarthritis, protruding into the exit path of the nerve.
+The facet joints, which are the hinges located at the back of each vertebra, can develop bone spurs or “osteophyte'” due to osteoarthritis, protruding into the exit path of the nerve.

 Similarly, the ligamentum flavum, a ligament that lines the spinal canal, can thicken and lose elasticity over time, a process known as hypertrophy.
 This combination of disc protrusion from the front and ligament or joint overgrowth from the back creates a “pincer effect,” leaving the nerve with nowhere to go.
 This anatomical crowding manifests as pain that follows the nerve’s specific “map” down the leg, known as a dermatome.